Nader971/Oracle-SQL-Course/README.md

 LESSON 21

-Multiple-row subqueries: when we need to use multiple row to used.
+Multiple-row subqueries: when we need to use multiple rows to use.

 •	IN : SELECT employee_id, last_name, job_id, salary FROM employees WHERE salary IN OR    = ANY (SELECT salary FROM employees WHERE job_id = 'IT_PROG') AND job_id <> 'IT_PROG';